Euro S50 Single Vanos

 Insert bearing bottom washer in splined shaft bearing ring.

 Note: Splined shaft bearing top and bottom washers are interchangeable.
-Also washer faces are same thus washer can be inserted in either orientation.
+Note: Both faces of the washer are identical, so it can be inserted in either orientation.

 Insert bearing bottom thrust (roller) bearing in splined shaft bearing ring.

 Note: Splined shaft bearing top and bottom thrust bearings are interchangeable.
-Also thrust bearing faces are functionally same thus thrust bearing can be inserted in either orientation.
+The thrust bearing faces are functionally identical, so you can insert the thrust bearing in either orientation.

 Insert bearing center washer / stud in splined shaft bearing ring.